Kit Malthouse: Deputy Mayor for Policing (2008–2012)

 Malthouse was appointed Deputy Mayor of London for Policing by Mayor Boris Johnson with effect from 6 May 2008.
 In October 2008 he was appointed Vice Chairman of the Metropolitan Police Authority by Johnson.
 Malthouse was a member of the board of the Association of Police Authorities, and the London Regional Resilience Forum.
-He was also involved in the Ministerial Steering Group of the London Criminal Justice Partnership.

-Malthouse has introduced Met Forward, the Authority's strategic mission for London's police.
+Malthouse introduced Met Forward, the Authority's strategic mission for London's police.
 Alongside the Mayor of London and the then Deputy Commissioner of Metropolitan Police, Malthouse released ‘Time for Action’ on 3 November 2008 in response to escalating concerns about youth violence in London.
 Malthouse campaigned against dangerous dogs across London.
 He also campaigned for changes to the dangerous dogs legislation to introduce tougher punishments and worked with the CPS to reduce the long delays in the court process to reduce the kenneling costs.

 Malthouse campaigned against the presence of prostitution cards in telephone kiosks across London.
 He also devised the 2010 program 'The Way Forward – a plan for London to tackle violence against women and girls'.
 In March 2012, Malthouse was urged to resign by Labour MP Chris Bryant for reportedly saying too many police resources were allocated to the investigation into press phone hacking.

 While Deputy Mayor of London, Malthouse expressed concerns about the growing numbers of foxes and said: "People are afraid to let their small children play outside because of them.
 They are more and more worried about the number of foxes as numbers continue to grow."
 Following his election to Parliament, he stated that he would vote to repeal the Hunting Act 2004, which bans the hunting of foxes with dogs.